AequilibraE/aequilibrae/docs/source/project_docs/about.rst

     p.about.my_super_relevant_field = 'super relevant information'
     p.about.write_back()

-Changing existing fields can also be done programatically
+Changing existing fields can also be done programmatically

 ::